ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 * The `responseData.totalResources` field includes the total amount of key versions associated with the key.
 * The `responseData.eventAckData.newKeyVersionId ` field includes the unique identifier of the latest key version.

 For additional key rotation events that indicate a successful rotation, see these [key rotation events](/docs/key-protect?topic=key-protect-at-events#rotate-key-registrations-success).
-For information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [Activity Tracker events](/docs/vpc?topic=vpc-at-events).
+For information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [{{site.data.keyword.at_full_notm}} events](/docs/vpc?topic=vpc-at-events).

 ### Example key rotation event
 {: #byok-activity-tracker-key-rotation-example}